PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/request-response-object.md

 ---
 title: Request and Response Objects
-description: Learn how to acquire and use an access token
+description: Learn about the configuration options you can use to customize authentication flows
 author: EmLauber
 manager: CelesteDG